Paths to Adventure

 Posted on February 6, 2026

-Rather than bantering on about the typical narratives that inundate topical discourse regarding debates about generative AI and LLMs, I’m going to just forego that debate to make a post about my own observations.
+Rather than bantering on about the typical narratives that inundate topical discourse regarding debates on the topic (creative rights, copyright law, job loss, environmental impact, etc.), I’m going to forego those valid arguments to make a post focused on my own observations.

-It seems obvious to me that they are working towards building a dependence upon the technology, to make it more convenient and comfortable for everyone to acquiesce to the proliferation of the tech into every facet of daily life.
-By making part of that integration “fun and engaging” they don’t even need walk that mile… many people will choose to willingly defend and promote it because it provides them with something they want, a proverbial instant gratification machine.
+It seems obvious to me that they are working towards building a dependence upon the technology; to make it more convenient and comfortable for everyone to acquiesce to the presence of generative AI in every facet of daily life.
+Normalizing their own market ecosystems is exactly what corporations strive for.

 The prevailing tone: Don’t do that research, let us do it for you.
 Don’t work to find a solution, let us solve it for you.
 Don’t worry about engineering, we’ll provide the solution.
 Don’t bother with working on that problem, we’ll provide you with the answer.
 Don’t read that lesson, here’s all you need to pass the class.
 Don’t dig for the truth, we’ll tell you what you want to hear.
 Don’t put forth the effort to learn a creative skill, we’ll generate content for you…. so on and so forth: don’t think, just listen.